Marfjeh/PPassDB/README.md

 # PPassDB.

-A password manager imspired by RatticDB.
+A password manager inspired by RatticDB.

 Powered by Laravel OwO